JonThomas/Azure-AZ-500-Study-Guide/1-Manage identity and access/41-Configure subscription and resource permissions.md

 ## Permission to management groups

 [Management groups](https://docs.microsoft.com/en-us/azure/governance/management-groups/overview)
-* A "container" for above subscriptions for organizing permissions
+* A management group is a "container" above subscriptions for organizing permissions
-* Lets you manage permissions across any number of subscriptions
+* It lets you manage permissions across any number of subscriptions
 * All management groups are within a single tenant.
 * There is a single root management group within the tenant, with display name "Tenant root group"
 * Settings at the root management group, such as Azure custom roles or Azure Policy policy assignments, affects all resources in the tenant.
 * Any user, by default, can create new management groups within a tenant [Reference](https://docs.microsoft.com/en-us/azure/governance/management-groups/how-to/protect-resource-hierarchy#setting---require-authorization)

 ![Management groups](img/ManagementGroups.png)
+Figure: Example showing relationship between management groups and subscriptions

 ## Permission to subscriptions